Scholarships and Prizes

 Bernard Bewlay Science and Engineering Prize

-Dr Bernard Bewlay (1980, Metallurgy) has established this prize to assist two talented and promising third-year undergraduates studying Mathematical, Physical or Life Sciences, who are in financial need, and who are performing well academically.
+Dr Bernard Bewlay (1980, Metallurgy) has established this prize to assist two talented and promising third-year undergraduates studying Mathematical, Physical or Life Sciences and who are performing well academically.
 The recipients of this award should have a clear vision of the technical career they wish to pursue after their studies at the Hall, and they should have an appreciation of how their future contributions can benefit society as a whole.
 The recipients of this award should also have a full appreciation of the ‘Hall Spirit’, and they should be engaged in the full curriculum of the Hall from their tutor’s office to the sporting field to their artistic endeavours!
 Two prizes of £500 are awarded at the end of each Michaelmas Term.
 All eligible students are considered without application, and awards are based on nominations by the tutors.

 A prize of £500 is given to each St Edmund Hall student who manages to achieve both a First Class degree and a University Blue.